 CFFA will register Chadbourne students wishing to participate in this contest.

-Parents are responsible for preparing their students for the contests and ensuring that they take the online test between Nov 10-23, 2022.
-CFFA or Chadbourne Staff will NOT be conducting any training sessions.
+Parents are responsible for preparing their students for the contests and ensuring that they take the online test on the proctoring dates.

 Online format for the contests